It’s easier than ever to share your photographs online. Unfortunately, it is also easy for others to use those pictures without your permission.

 When you possess copyright of a photograph, that means that you have exclusive right to reproduce the work, to create derivative works based on it, to distribute copies, and to display it in public.

-In the United States, when you take a photograph, you automatically have copyright of the image as soon as the shutter is released (as long as it isn’t a photo of an existing artistic work).
-However, this isn’t the case if you’ve been commissioned to take the photographs by an employer — they would hold the copyright since they’re footing the bill.
+In the United States, when you take a photograph, you automatically have the copyright of the image as soon as the shutter is released (as long as it isn’t a photo of an existing artistic work).
+However, this isn’t the case if you’ve been commissioned to take the photographs by an employer—they would hold the copyright since they’re footing the bill.

 If you do register your copyright, you can pursue statutory damages, which could be worth a lot more.
-It’s worth making the investment of money and energy in registering copyright on your work if you’re a professional.
-However, if you’re an amateur, you’ll probably be fine with the automatic protections you’re afforded as a creator.
+It’s worth making the investment of money and energy in registering the copyright on your work if you’re a professional.
+However, if you’re an amateur, you’ll probably be fine with the automatic protections afforded to you as a creator.